Ladder99/ladder99/docs/page/services.md

 # Services

 Ladder99 is made up of several services that work together to form a data pipeline.
-Some have user-facing web pages, which can be accessed through the URLs below.
+Some have user-facing web pages, which can be accessed through the URLs below-

 | Service | Description | URL |
 |---------|------------|---------|